carolineccarvalho/EncryptAlgorithms/README.md

-##Prefix-preserving encryption
+## Prefix-Preserving Encryption

-This implementation presents a prefix-preserving algorithm designed using the Feistel Cipher.
+This project implements a **prefix-preserving algorithm** based on the Feistel Cipher, ensuring that the structure of the input data is retained while anonymizing it effectively.

-The approach is inspired by the article "A Feistel Network-based Prefix-Preserving Anonymization Approach Applied to Network Traces", published by IEEE.
+The design is inspired by the article *"A Feistel Network-based Prefix-Preserving Anonymization Approach Applied to Network Traces"*, published by IEEE.